zfcampus/zf-content-validation/README.md

 #### `ZF\ContentValidation\InputFilter\InputFilterAbstractServiceFactory`

 This abstract factory is responsible for creating and returning an appropriate input filter given a name and the configuration from the top-level key `input_filter_specs`.
+It is registered with `Zend\InputFilter\InputFilterPluginManager`.